The Experimental Design

 Question

 Looks Good!
-Correct: Good job!
+Good job!
 Scott reported in the video that JA-Ile peaks from mechanical wounding in the wild-type plants were ~10-fold greater than that of the jar1 mutants, so line A must be the wild-type data.
 Time c must be 60 min or less because Scott said it was determined that the JA-Ile peaks occur within the first hour after mechanical wounding.

 Question